AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Message Receipts/agora_chat_message_receipt_web.md

      let option = {
        type: "read", // Whether the message has been read.
        chatType: "groupChat", // Conversation type: groupChat means group chat.
-       id: "msgId", // The message ID for which read receipts are sent.
+       id: "msgId", // The message ID for which the read receipt is sent.
        to: "groupId", // Group ID.
-       ackContent: JSON.stringify({}), // The content of the read receipt.
+       ackContent: JSON.stringify({}), // The content of the message read receipt.
      };
      let msg = WebIM.message.create(option);
      conn.send(msg);